 11. Continuously Optimize & Improve Content

-It doesn’t stop there.
-We know that search engine results are constantly changing, and this means that you need to make continuous optimizations and improvements to your content.
+But because search engine results are constantly changing, you need to make continuous optimizations and improvements to your content.

 For example, just because you’ve gained the Featured Snippet result for a particular keyword or phrase, does not mean that you will stay there.

-Refreshing your content will ensure that you’re offering users with the best (and up to date) information, and driving increased keyword visibility.
+Refreshing your content will ensure that you’re offering users the best (and most up-to-date) information and driving increased keyword visibility.

-If content is out of date, you will likely see the associated keyword rankings decline.
+If the content is out of date, you will likely see the associated keyword rankings decline.

 On the other hand, if you’re always looking for opportunities to refresh your content and provide users with the best material, you will likely see keyword ranking increases.

 Content optimization should never be one-and-done, especially if you aren’t seeing the results that you want.